 - Old Bezanson Townsite

 is for general public use, can be reserved for group day-use functions and for overnight camping for groups with three or more RV units.
 It's located just 12 km southeast of Bezanson.
-No overnight camping or parking is allowed
+No individual overnight camping or parking is permitted.

 - Red Willow Park